How can we make more meaningful choices?

 My body knew first.
 A smile started deep inside me.
 Among the myriad choices I made everyday, I knew this would be a big one.

 PLEASE COMMENTS BELOW.
-HOW DO YOU HANDLE UNCERTAINTY?
+HOW DO YOU HANDLE MAKING CHOICES?

 If you enjoyed this post, I invite you to subscribe to my thought echoes newsletter below.